waterhackweek/whw2020_firewater/README.md

 ---

 ### The Problem:

+Wildfire regimes are shifting in western North America as global temperatures rise, combining with the effects of historial fire suppression and increased bark beetle infestations.
+The wildfire is growing longer and more intense, with fire burning hotter and covering more land.

 * What is the impact on lake surface temperature after fire?
 * What are the timescales water quality shifts after a fire?